 statistics course with a grade of C or above.
 (For those who do not currently meet the requirement, we offer an online, self-paced statistics course which can be completed in as little as four weeks)

-What You Can Do with a Master’s in Health Care Management
+What You Can Do with a Master’s in Leadership in Health Care Systems

-With a Health Care Management degree from the UR School of Nursing, you’ll be prepared to assume leadership and management positions at all levels of health care organizations.
+With a Leadershp in Health Care Systems degree from the UR School of Nursing, you’ll be prepared to assume leadership and management positions at all levels of health care organizations.